coleschuelke/YOLO_translation/README.md

 # YOLO_translation
-Real-time translation of everyday objects using YOLO and computer vision
+Real-time language translation of everyday objects using YOLO and computer vision